Flowers & Landscaping

 How to Feed Geraniums

-A month after planting, apply Miracle-Gro® Shake 'n Feed® Rose & Bloom Plant Food.
-Not only will your geraniums get the extra boost of nutrition they need for gorgeous blooms, but you won't need to feed them again for three months.
+When you start with rich, nutrient-filled soil, your plants get a great starter dose of nutrition.
+But for best results, you'll also want to feed them regularly throughout the season.
+A month after planting, apply Miracle-Gro® Shake 'n Feed® Rose & Bloom Plant Food to give your geraniums the extra boost of nutrients they need for gorgeous blooms.
 Be sure to follow label instructions.

 How to Grow Perennial Geraniums